WilliTourt/ESP32-Keyboard-Customized/README.md

 #define STATUS_LED      10
 ```

 *Keys should be set to pull-up mode.
-If you don't have external pull-up resistors, please change the pinMode of each key to 'INPUT_PULLUP' (in the KEY_Init() function).*
+If you don't have external pull-up resistors, please change the pinMode of each key to `INPUT_PULLUP` (in the KEY_Init() function).*

 ## How to use